Gpzim98/django-heroku/README.md

 ## Creating the app at Heroku
 You should install heroku CLI tools in your computer previously ( See http://bit.ly/2jCgJYW )
 * heroku apps:create app-name
+Remember to grab the address of the app in this point

+## Setting the allowed hosts
+* include your address at the ALLOWED_HOSTS directives in settings.py - Just the domain, make sure that you will take the protocol and slashes from the string

 ### Sending configs from .env to Heroku ( You have to be inside tha folther where .env files is)
 * heroku config:push